scottluker/gpio-memory-game/README.md

 # GPIO Memory Game

 Make your own memory game with your Raspberry Pi and some electronic components.
-Using buttons and LEDs is an easy way to get started with GPIO Zero and make your projects more interactive.
+Using buttons and LEDs is an easy way to get started with the GPIO Zero library for Python.
+Buttons and LEDs can also make your projects more interactive.

 ## Requirements